 - Settings: Users configure the app to their preference, like which trip should bring up notifications or which social groups are allowed to search the users' itineraries.

 - Semantic zoom: Users navigate through the timeline of their itinerary and zoom in to see greater details of the long list of activities they've planned.

 - User tiles: Users choose the picture they want to appear when they share their trip with friends.

 This is about getting the basics right.
-Now that you know what your app is great at, and you've figured out the flows that you want to support, you can start to think about the fundamentals of UI design.
+Now that you know what your app is great at, and you've figured out the flows that you want to support, you can start to think about the fundamentals of user experience (UX) design.

 How should you organize UI content?
 Most app content can be organized into some form of groupings or hierarchies.
 What you choose as the top-level grouping of your content should match the focus of your "great at" statement.